Rauldg/xyzRGB-pointcloud-rasterizer/README.md

 The **rasterize.sh** script is not fully optimized in that it creates temporary *.laz* and *.tif* files with a total size that is approximately double that of the given pointcloud file.
 Make sure that the necessary disk space is available when processing gigabyte-sized pointcloud files.

 ### Memory
-The **rasterize.sh** uses [PDAL](https://pdal.io/) which can be resource intensive with memory allocations and result in a malloc error.
+The **rasterize.sh** script uses [PDAL](https://pdal.io/) which can be resource intensive with memory allocations and result in a malloc error.
 This can be mitigating against by reducing the target output size of the diffusion map image.

 ## Dependencies
 Third party applications are invoked throughout the **rasterize.sh** bash script.
 The mentioned versions are those used while the script was developed: